Asthma

 Resources for Schools & Care Centers

-Allergic diseases, such as asthma, food allergies, and atopic dermatitis (eczema), are some of the most common chronic diseases in American children.
+Allergic diseases, such as asthma, food allergies, and atopic dermatitis (eczema), are some of the most common chronic diseases in children in the United States.

 Asthma is the top reason students miss school.
 With these numbers, there’s a chance most classrooms in the U.S. will have a student with an allergic disease.